shane-et-al/git_slab/index.md

 This file and whatever other changes we might have made now exist as part of our "working tree", the set of files that we're currently working on, but aren't yet stored into the repository.
 To store a file into the repository, we have to commit it and before we can commit a file, we need to track and stage it.

-We can tell Git to track the new file using `git add foo.bar` or simply `git add *` to add all the files in the directory.
+We can tell Git to track the new file using `git add foo.bar` or simply `git add --all` to add all the files in the directory.
 By default, `git add *` still ignores temporary, build, and log files that are typically generated by the compilation and running of source code, which we almost never want version control to track.

 `git add` also stages a file by adding it to the index, which tells git what files we want to commit.
 A Git commit is the most basic operation that describes how sets of files have changed.
 Each commit lives forever in the history of the project, uniquely identified by a 40-character hash.